 Technology

-We advised Arche MC2, a French social care software....
+We advised Akamai Technologies, a cybersecurity....
 Read more

-Lawyers in our Paris office led the transaction, with support from our tax practice.
+Lawyers in our Boston and Silicon Valley offices led the transaction, with support from our Denver and Los Angeles offices and our intellectual property, private equity, restructuring, and tax practices.

 We jointly advised IBM, a leading provider of global....
 Read more

-Lawyers in our Silicon Valley office led the transaction, with support from our Amsterdam, Boston, Brussels, Munich, New York, San Francisco, and Washington, D.C. offices and our antitrust, employee benefits, intellectual property, privacy and cybersecurity, regulatory, and tax practices.
+Lawyers in our Silicon Valley office led the transaction, with support from our Brussels, London, Los Angeles, Munich, New York, Paris, San Francisco, and Washington, D.C. offices and our antitrust, banking, employee benefits, employment, intellectual property, international trade, litigation, privacy and cybersecurity, restructuring, and tax practices.

-Lawyers in our Singapore office led the transaction, with support from our London and New York offices and our employee benefits and securities practices.
+Lawyers in our Hanoi, Ho Chi Minh City, and Tokyo offices led the transaction, with support from our Singapore and Washington, D.C. offices and our infrastructure and projects, intellectual property, litigation, and white collar practices.

 Sector performance